z4gon/water-shader-unity/README.md

    1. Use this cut gradient and multiply it by the alpha channel of the foam color, to make it have the correct transparency.
    1. Finally lerp the two-color depth fade colors with the foam color, using the alpha we just calculated for the cutoff gradient for the foam.
 This will make a transition between the water colors and the foam.
    1. Now make the final lerp be between the refracted scene color and the combined water color + foam, based on the alpha channel for transparency.

+1. **Waves effect**

+   1. Use the **UV Movement** Sub Graph to loop over time a gradient noise, using the Waves Speed and Waves Scale inputs.
+   1. Multiply the Normal Vector by this gradient noise.
+   1. Add these transformed Normal Vectors to the Position Vector to displace the fragment geometry
+   1. Conditionally discard these values if "Use Waves" was set to false.
+   1. Set the result position as the position in the output of the shader graph.

 1. **Apply to object**
    1. Create a Material with the Shader and apply it to the Water plane.